 The holiday season is a perfect time to think about self-care.

-This time of year can bring up many different feelings for survivors.
+This time of year can bring up many different feelings for people who’ve experienced domestic violence.
 No matter your plans, it’s nice to keep a few things around that make you feel safe and calm.
 Try making a travel-friendly self-care kit so you can feel more grounded no matter where the season takes you.
 We rounded up a few ideas for what to include.

 It’s hard to believe that my boys and I spent last Thanksgiving homeless.
 We were living in a warehouse with no food, no water, and no kitchen.
 Instead of enjoying a home-cooked holiday meal together, we were wondering where our next meal would come from and praying my boys’ abusive father wouldn’t find us.